 David Ian Ball – “This is sad news, by far the best shop in Kenilworth!”

 Bev Clifford – “The council moved him about due to ‘knocking’ down buildings but Arthur took it all in his stride and carried on.
 His humour and cheerful nature will be another great loss to Kenilworth.
-Good luck to retirement”
+Good luck to retirement.”

 Trading was extended by a month

 Melanie Lawrence – “That’s so sad to hear.
 I’ve lived in Kenilworth for over 30 years and he has always been there and always so friendly and cheerful.
-Will be so strange not to see him there”
+Will be so strange not to see him there.”

 Kath Shortley – “Happy retirement Arthur, you deserve it.
 You were a good neighbour to Alec and myself at Juteronomy.
 All the very best.
-You will be missed in the town”
+You will be missed in the town.”

 Marianne Dawn – “Oh no!
 Love that shop and Arthur.
-In that Aladdin’s cave, he knows where everything is as well”
+In that Aladdin’s cave, he knows where everything is as well.”

 Michaela Franklin – “Sad news, grew up with his shop by my nan’s house in Styvechale.
-Was always nice to know, when he was in Kenilworth if you ever needed that ‘thing‘ you couldn’t get anywhere else”
+Was always nice to know, when he was in Kenilworth if you ever needed that ‘thing‘ you couldn’t get anywhere else.”

-James Fletcher – “The only person who can find a needle in a haystack”
+James Fletcher – “The only person who can find a needle in a haystack.”

 Sare Scooby Tabor – “Ooh, Mr Arkwright we will miss the banter, you are a legend.
-Your two beautiful daughters have worked so god damn hard, credit to you”.
+Your two beautiful daughters have worked so god damn hard, credit to you.”

 Bye-Bye Arthur

-In the last few weeks before closure Arthur was literally selling everything, even the shelving and the till had to go.
+In the last few weeks before closure, Arthur was literally selling everything, the shelving and even the till had to go.
 By the last day of trading the shop was virtually empty but his daughter Louise indicated that any leftover stock would be donated to charity.

 Shutters Go Up